+Even the strongest people struggle to find a footing after a significant loss.
 Grief is a unique period of time in your life.
-If you’re walking through the fog of grief, it can be helpful to learn more about grief and hear what has helped others.
+If you’re walking through the fog of loss, a therapist can be a helpful support or even guide.

 - One online resource others have found helpful is The Grief Toolbox.

 - The Legacies From the Living Room blog is written by a local professor & widow who lost her husband to head and neck cancer and talks about how cancer changed her life and how she has rebuilt since his death.

 - The Widow’s Wallet is a website for a local life coach who specializes in working with Widows.
 She’s also been a finance teacher for years so she has great information not only about grief, loss and life but also about finances.

 Relevant Blog Posts

 - Relationships Never Die: Keeping Bonds Strong Through Loss

 - 5 Things to Say to Someone Who is Grieving

 - Coping with Grief through Meditation